Focus on Eye Protection in the Workplace

 For example, workers who work with industrial chemicals or cleaning supplies are at risk for chemical burns from substance splashing.
 These places could include storage areas for chemicals as well as sections for chemical production.
 Firms could look at their past history of incidents and talk to employees who are familiar with the ins and outs of their workstations, including their potential hazards.

-Eye injuries account for one-quarter of all welding injuries, making them by far the most common injury for welders, according to research from the Liberty Mutual Research Institute for Safety.
-Those most at risk for welding-related eye injuries are workers in industries that produce industrial and commercial machinery, computer equipment and fabricated metal products.
+Eye injuries account for one-quarter of all welding injuries, making them the most common injury for welders, according to research from the Liberty Mutual Research Institute for Safety.
+Those most at risk for welding-related eye injuries are workers in industries that produce industrial and commercial machinery, and fabricated metal products.

-Helmets alone do not offer enough protection.
-Welders should wear goggles or safety glasses with side shields that comply with ANSI Z87.1 under welding helmets and always wear goggles or other suitable eye protection when gas welding or oxygen cutting.
+Helmets don't offer the right type of protection.
+Welders should also wear goggles or safety glasses with side shields that comply with ANSI Z87.1, and always wear goggles or other suitable eye protection when gas welding or oxygen cutting.
 Goggles provide better protection than safety glasses from impact, dust, and radiation hazards.

 2. Choose the Right Protective Eyewear

-Shield your eyes in areas where there is the slightest chance of eye injury.
-Anyone passing through those areas should also wear protection.
+Workers' eyes should be shielded in areas where there is a chance of eye injury.
+Everyone in hazardous areas should wear protection.
 This is particularly true for welders, who face a high risk of on-the-job eye injury.
 The eyewear you need depends on the hazards you face.
 Wear:

 ● Safety glasses with side protection (side shields) if you work around particles, flying objects or dust;